Skip to main content

 Certified: Operation is carried out in the same manner as a manned aircraft so the same rules of the air apply.

-UAS operators need to be aware of the regulations contained in the Air Navigation Order (ANO).
+RPAS operators need to be aware of the regulations contained in the Air Navigation Order (ANO).

 Civil Aviation Authority (CAA) guidelines & NATS advice can be found at: